Help! My kids won’t stop fighting in the car! What can I do?

 Whether you’re making a quick run to the supermarket or taking a road trip to Disney World, sibling wars and backseat brawls can be just around the corner.
-Learning and attention issues can make car time challenging.
+Learning and thinking differences can make car time challenging.
 If ADHD is involved and physical proximity can’t be avoided, your vehicle can become a combat zone.
 Fortunately, with a little advance planning, you can stop many of these battles before they start.

 Restlessness, the intrusion of sensory-seeking siblings and the inability to ignore certain sounds or other stimuli can lead to antagonism and territorial squabbles in the backseat.
 Define each child’s personal space by using a strip of masking tape or an old blanket.
 Explain that prized possessions and flailing body parts should kept within each child’s side of the dividing line.